Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

 #TODO

+* understand each models and summarized it in survey
 * here> refactor overleaf to only show sections that i am editing
+    * finish node section
+        * refactor from what I have in overleaf
+        * add details about nodes from papers that I haven't put details in the survey yet
+    * finish models
+        * summarized details from markdown
 * finished "edges" section -> finished "nodes" section -> finished 'table'
     * here> finish summarizing "Cola-Gnn" first
         * vim line limit?